Flexibility with AccountabilityStart Investing Now

 Meet the Katana Asset Management Team

-Our portfolio managers have a combined direct investment experience well in excess of 100 years.
+Our team have a combined direct investment experience well in excess of 90 years.
 Along with our philosophies and culture, this experience forms the backbone of our robust processes and approach, allowing the Katana team to have a sustainable competitive advantage.

 Romano Sala Tenna